-Everything you need to know about ZCash, a cryptocurrency built to protect user privacy.
+What you need to know about Zcash, a cryptocurrency built to protect user privacy.

-ZCash is a cryptocurrency with a strong emphasis on privacy and identity protection.
-ZCash maintains the benefits of a public blockchain while enabling completely anonymous transactions.
+Zcash is a cryptocurrency with a strong emphasis on privacy and identity protection.
+Zcash maintains the features of a public blockchain while enabling completely anonymous transactions.

 |Icon||Symbol||Initial release date||Algorithm type||Max. supply|

 |ZEC||28 October, 2016||zk-SNARKs||21 million ZEC|

 While cryptocurrencies are often hailed as “anonymous,” in many cases user identity can be traced by following the transaction history on the blockchain.
 Zcash was born from a project called ZeroCoin, originally geared towards improving anonymity for bitcoin users.
 Using a specialized form of zero-knowledge cryptography, Zcash makes it possible for fully encrypted transactions to be validated by the network’s consensus protocol.

 How is Zcash different from bitcoin?

 Zcash, itself, is a fork of the bitcoin protocol.
 While ZEC is a separate cryptocurrency and maintains its own blockchain, the infrastructure is built on top of bitcoin’s core code.
 Additions to the underlying code that are specific to Zcash include updating the proof-of-work consensus model and introducing zero-knowledge proofs to enhance user privacy.